-DEV LSE Workflows:
+Now let’s review the DEV LSE Workflows…

 LSE relationship record present in MP system but not in ERCOT system-Active

 LSE relationship record present in MP system but not in ERCOT system-Active is a subtype that should be filed when a Market Participant identifies that an active LSE relationship exists in the Market Participant’s system but not in ERCOT’s system.
 This issue type can be submitted by a TDSP or a Competitive Retailer and the Competitive Retailer on the issue must be the current rep of record.